apache/cloudstack-go/README.md

 ## Status

 This package covers the complete CloudStack API and is well tested.
-Of course there will still be untested corner cases when you have over 400 API commands that you can use, but over all it's safe to use this package.
+There may be some untested corner cases as there are over 600 API commands, but over all, it's safe to use this package.

 To be able to find the API command you want, they are grouped by 'services' which match the grouping you can see/find on the [CloudStack API docs](https://cloudstack.apache.org/api/apidocs-4.15/) website.

 ## Usage

 The cloudstack package is always generated against the latest stable CloudStack release (currently v4.15.x).
-Luckily the API doesn't change that much, and were it does we try to make sure the generated package is able handle both the old and the new case.
-Over time it will be impossible to support all version with just one package, but until now we seem to manage this pretty well.
+As long as the API changes were minimum across subsequent CloudStack releases it was possible to have the generator code handle API changes such that they were backward compatible.
+However, over time, with frequent API changes observed across releases of Apache CloudStack(ACS), we will have the SDK releases tagged based on the ACS version.

 Please see the package documentation on [go.dev](https://pkg.go.dev/github.com/apache/cloudstack-go/v2/cloudstack).